 1. Start time and place

-The adventure begins this Saturday, February 3rd at 11 a.m. in downtown Fairbanks.
+Every other year, the adventure begins the first weekend of February in downtown Fairbanks.
 In 2018, the start line was located directly behind the Morris Thompson Cultural and Visitors Center (101 Dunkel St.).
 In 2019, the race is slated for February 2nd and will start in Whitehorse, Yukon Territories, Canada.

-The first 14-dog team will leave the chute with much fanfare and excitement and the rest of the 25 teams will leave in three-minute intervals from that point.
+The first 14-dog team leaves the chute with much fanfare and excitement and the rest of the 25 teams will leave in three-minute intervals from that point.
 Dress warm, come early and be there to cheer on the dogs and their mushers as they begin their 1,000-mile journey.

 And, the fun doesn't end when the last Yukon Quest 1000-mile team leaves Fairbanks.
 Seventeen teams are slated for the Yukon Quest 300, a race to Circle City, Alaska, and leaves the starting line downtown starting later the same afternoon.

 2. The race ends in Whitehorse about 9 days later, sometimes faster!